 Goal 2:

-Create positive interactions and cultural awareness among students, faculty, and staff on campus.
+Create positive interactions a nd cultural awareness among stud ents, faculty, and staff on campus •

 (Select Examples)

-Institution Efforts designed to recruit and retain Metrics to measure how Data to demonstrate where Areas where continuous

-traditionally underrepresented progress of each progress has been achieved / improvement is needed
+Institution Efforts designed to recruit and retain traditionally underrepresented Metrics to measure how progress of each Data to demonstrate where progress has been achieved / Areas where continuou improvement is needed

 students, staff, and faculty. initiative/strategy is being indicators of success

 evaluated

 BSU Created Diversity and Inclusion Inaugural Diversity and New initiative The Diversity and

-Workgroup (FY 2018) to develop Inclusion Week events Inclusion Workgroup has
+Workgroup (FY 2018) to develop Inclusion Week events Inclusion Workgroup ha

 experiences to support a climate that included: an informational for been charged with

 respeces diversity and inclusion faculty and staff on diversity creating a revised

 resources at BSU, a town hall Diversity and Inclusion

 meeting for the campus to gain Plan during FY 2019

 insight on the programming

 and academic options they

 believe would increase

 appreciation of diversity.

 Currently, the Workgroup is

 reviewing surveys for incoming

 students to identify cultural

 preferences that BSU can

 proactively accommodate in

 their living and learning

 environments.